ClassiCube/MCGalaxy-API-Documentation/Player/Player.md

 #### `IGameSession Session`

-The `IGameSession` object for this online player's current session
+The [IGameSession](/Network/IGameSession.md) object for this online player's current session

 Remarks
 - For virtual players **this field is null**
-- Generally methods in this class should be used instead of using `IGameSession` directly
+- Generally methods in this class should be used instead of using the `Session` field directly

 #### `INetSocket Socket`

 The `INetSocket` object for this online player's network socket

 Remarks
-- For virtual player **this field is null**
+- For virtual players **this field is null**
-- Generally methods in this class should be used instead of using `INetSocket1 directly.
+- Generally methods in this class should be used instead of using the `Socket` field directly.
-  Be careful when using `Socket`, because it **allows you to send invalid data to the client**
+- Be careful when using `Socket`, because it **allows you to send invalid data to the client**

 ### Drawing fields

 #### `string BrushName`

-The name of the [Brush] this player is currently using
+The name of the [Brush](/Drawing/Brush.md) this player is currently using

 Remarks
 - Cannot be null, defaults to `"Normal"`